 Payment is taken in GBP, pound sterling.
 The USD exchange rate is applied on the day of payment.

-A portion of the proceeds from every trip will support CAA and its mission to advance art and design.
+A portion of the proceeds from every trip will support College Art Association and its mission to advance art and design.
 For more information on CAA and its work: www.collegeart.org.

 Domestic air travel with Japan Airlines: Nagoya to Izumo; high-speed rail travel (first class) from Tokyo to Kanazawa; private coach for transfers and excursions; accommodation as described below; breakfasts, 10 lunches and 8 dinners with wine or beer; all admission charges to museums; all tips for waiters, drivers and guides; the services of the lecturer and tour manager.